jaegertracing/documentation/content/docs/next-release/faq.md

 ## How do I configure authentication for Jaeger UI

-Jaeger UI does not support any notion of accounts or roles, so it has no need to authenticate the users.
+Jaeger UI does not support any notion of accounts or roles, so there is no need to authenticate the users.
 If you need authentication in order to simply restrict who can access Jaeger UI, we recommend running a reverse proxy in front of it, such as HAProxy, NGINX, Keycloak, etc. The advantage of using standard reverse proxies is that they support a wide variety of integrations with various authentication and single sign-on services, something we would never be able to match in Jaeger UI.

 For example, refer to this blog post for an example of [protecting Jaeger UI with Keycloak](https://medium.com/jaegertracing/protecting-jaeger-ui-with-an-oauth-sidecar-proxy-34205cca4bb1).